 Librarians are available to provide instruction sessions for research/literature reviews, information technology, citations and plagiarism and other areas.
 Instruction can be tailored to match particular subject/topic areas and other needs.
-For best results schedule at least one week in advance, but last minute requests may be accommodated.
+For best results schedule at least one week in advance, but last minute requests may sometimes be accommodated.
+Please try to contact the library by at least 4:30 pm the previous day to meet these late requests.
 There is also a Library tutorial available in Canvas.

-These instruction sessions will take place in Library room 027 for the Ephraim campus unless other arrangements are made.
-Persons interested in Instruction Sessions or tours may call 435-283-7361 for Ephraim or 435-893-2238 for Richfield.
+These instruction sessions will take place in the Library Instruction Room (027 of the Huntsman Library's lower level) for the Ephraim campus unless other arrangements are made.
+Persons interested in Instruction Sessions or tours may call (435) 283-7361 for Ephraim or (435) 893-2238 for Richfield.